-As at December 31, 2020, the Parent Company has unrecognized deferred tax assets on deductible temporary differences amounting to \$0.98 million, since it is not probable that sufficient taxable income will be available against which can be utilized (see Note 17).
+As at December 31, 2021, the Parent Company has unrecognized deferred tax assets on deductible temporary differences amounting to \$0.77 million pertaining to Net Operating Loss Carry Over (NOLCO) incurred during 2020 and 2019, along with the excess of Minimum Corporate Income Tax (MCIT) over Regular Corporate Income Tax incurred (RCIT) in 2021.
+The deferred tax assets on these items were not recognized since it is not probable that sufficient taxable income will be available against which these can be utilized (see Note 17).